n8io/local-https-proxy/README.md

 ## Why is asking for my password?
 Part of the proxy creation requires writing an entry to your `hosts` file.
 That requires `sudo` permissions to edit.

+## Credits
+	Credit for the process goes to Shane Stillwell and his blog post [Create a local HTTPS proxy server](https://www.shanestillwell.com/2016/10/03/create-a-local-https-proxy-server).
+All I did was bundle it up into a tidy shell script.